Sumshi/simple_shell/README.md

 Its usage is simmillar to the normal terminal and works, although not effectively for now but in a more simmilar way.

+This project is based on C language and mostly covers what we have learned so far concering the C langage.

+It is an extensive topic and mostly resonates around coding with a singke and simple structure.

 			Usage:
  1. fork the Repo.